mad-lab/transit/src/pytransit/doc/source/CGI.rst

 **Step 2: Extract Fractional Abundances**

 .. note::
-    As a part of this step, the *user must also generate a metadata file.* , ie. ``counts_metadata.txt``.
+    As a part of this step, the *user must also generate a metadata file.* , ie. ``samples_metadata.txt``.
 Note the values in the conc_xMIC column is actual values (0.0625, 0.125, 0.25) and not categorical values ("low", "medium", "high") as seen in the counts file names.

 ::

-    > python3 ../../../transit.py CGI extract_abund RIF_D1_combined_counts.txt counts_metadata.txt DMSO sgRNA_metadata.txt uninduced_ATC_counts.txt RIF 1  >  RIF_D1_frac_abund.txt
+    > python3 ../../../transit.py CGI extract_abund RIF_D1_combined_counts.txt samples_metadata.txt DMSO sgRNA_info.txt uninduced_ATC_counts.txt RIF 1  >  RIF_D1_frac_abund.txt

 The result of this command should be a file with a set of comments at the top, detailing the libraries used (DMSO and RIF).
 There should be a total of 17 columns, the last 12 of which are the calculated abundances, the first is the sgRNA ids followed by the orf/gene the sgRNA is targeting, uninduced ATC values, and sgRNA strength.